Alex Salmond may be leader of Alba, but he still has senior admirers in the SNP

 Officially, their former leader is now a rather isolated figure, the leader of the minor pro-independence Alba Party, with whom no deals will be done to progress their common cause.

-However, the reality is, is that Mr Salmond continues to have many senior admirers in his old party.
+However, the reality is, is that Mr Salmond continues to have many senior admirers, as well as close friends and allies in his old party.

 SNP folk loved the way he rebuked Scottish Conservative leader Douglas Ross yesterday for mixing up a timeline over the Ferguson Marine's ferries crisis.